Noel Fisher

 Noel Roeim Fisher (born March 13, 1984) is a Canadian actor.
 He is known for his portrayal of Mickey Milkovich on the Showtime series Shameless, as well as his portrayal of Cael Malloy on the FX series The Riches.
-He played Ellison "Cotton Top" Mounts in the Emmy Award-winning miniseries Hatfields & McCoys as well as Vladimir, a 1,500-year-old vampire in The Twilight Saga: Breaking Dawn – Part 2, and Michelangelo in Teenage Mutant Ninja Turtles and its sequel Teenage Mutant Ninja Turtles: Out of the Shadows and X-Men: Evolution where he voiced the character Todd “Toad” Tolansky.
-He also has had roles in shows such as Criminal Minds: Suspect Behavior, Lie to Me, Bones, and Law & Order: Special Victims Unit.
+He played Ellison "Cotton Top" Mounts in the Emmy Award-winning miniseries Hatfields & McCoys, bully Troy McGinty in Max Keeble's Big Move (2001), Vladimir, a 1,500-year-old vampire in The Twilight Saga: Breaking Dawn – Part 2 (2012), and Michelangelo in Teenage Mutant Ninja Turtles (2014) and its sequel Teenage Mutant Ninja Turtles: Out of the Shadows (2016).
+Fisher has also acted in shows such as Criminal Minds: Suspect Behavior, Lie to Me, and Bones.

 Early life

-Fisher was born in Vancouver, British Columbia.
+Fisher was born on 13 March 1984 in Vancouver, British Columbia.
 He began his acting career at the age of 14 in the television film The Sheldon Kennedy Story.
-During his time as a young actor in Vancouver, he was encouraged to "take many different classes" and "fell in love" with piano, which he studied for eight years.
+During his time as a young actor in Vancouver, he was encouraged to "take many different classes".
+Fisher "fell in love" with piano, which he studied for eight years.

 Career

 Fisher began his acting career at age 14.
 He debuted in 1999 with The Sheldon Kennedy Story, a sports drama film about ice hockey player Sheldon Kennedy.
-He also starred as Freddie in Season 1 of Two and a Half Men in 2004.
-His performance landed Fisher his first Gemini Awards nomination.
-He gained a second nomination with the TV series Godiva's in 2005.
+His performance landed Fisher his first Gemini Awards nomination for Best Supporting Actor in a Drama Program or Series at the 15th Gemini Awards.
+He also starred as Freddie in season 1 of Two and a Half Men in 2004.
+He gained a second Gemini nomination in the same category with the TV series Godiva's in 2005.
 He played Brian Gibbons in Final Destination 2 in 2003, one of his first roles in an American film.
-From 2007, Fisher became more known by the public due to the FX series The Riches, portraying Cael, the conniving and clever son of parents played by Eddie Izzard and Minnie Driver.
+From 2007, Fisher became more known by the public due to the FX series The Riches, portraying Cael Malloy, the conniving and clever son of Wayne (Eddie Izzard) and Dahlia (Minnie Driver).

 Fisher has received critical acclaim for playing Mickey Milkovich, a gay thug character on Shameless from 2011 to 2021.
-In 2014 Vanity Fair named his relationship with Cameron Monaghan's Ian Gallagher the best-written gay couple on television.
+In 2014, Vanity Fair named his relationship with Cameron Monaghan's Ian Gallagher the best-written gay couple on television.
 Though Fisher is straight, his sexuality is often questioned in interviews.
 He has responded to the controversy:

-In 2017 Fisher starred in the National Geographic docu-series The Long Road Home.
+In 2017, Fisher starred in the National Geographic docuseries The Long Road Home.
 He played Pfc.
-Tomas Young, the Iraq war veteran who famously became a war protester after being paralyzed during an ambush only days after being sent to fight overseas.
-Fisher told creator Mikko Allanne he would not accept the part unless he could meet with Young's family; "That's how committed he was to doing it right".
+Tomas Young, the Iraq War veteran who famously became a war protester after being paralyzed during an ambush only days after being sent to fight overseas.
+Fisher told creator Mikko Alanne he would not accept the part unless he could meet with Young's family; "That's how committed he was to doing it right".